jmillegan/SQLAlchmey-Challenge/README.md

 VS code, had a lot of outside help from a friend on how to code.
 This was complicated Used slack overflow, chatgpt to help explain logics and google as well as W3school Left parts in VS code my instruction told me to take out as 'commited' out items. as to just follow the homework direction, but my instructor took them out.
+ Kokoe A and I again partnered to completed this homework